varshanjohn/varshanjohn.github.io/_posts/2020-08-07-The-Cirlce-of-Competence.md

 ---
 layout: post
-title: The Circle of Competence and how we can use it
+title: The Circle of Competence and how we can use it⭕
 date: 2020-08-07
 ---
-# The Circle of Competence and how we can use it

-Created: Aug 27, 2020 11:37 AM
-Tags: BLOGWORTHY

-Hi there
+Hi there🤚

 Here's an interesting idea that I came across while reading the book "The Real Warren Buffet" by James O'Loughlin.-The Cirlcle of Competence.So here goes...